The chemical element livermorium is classed as an other metal. It was discovered in 2000 by by science teams led by Yuri Oganessian and Ken Moody.

 As a result of its position in Group 16 of the periodic table, livermorium is expected to be classed as one of the ‘other metals’ and/or to have similar properties to the metalloid polonium.
 Too little of the element has been synthesized for this to be confirmed.

-Ununhexium (Uuh) was element 116′s temporary name until an official name was chosen by IUPAC.
-IUPAC has now recommended that element 116 should be named livermorium.
-Although this name has not yet been given final approval, there is little doubt that this will be the name chosen.
+Ununhexium (Uuh) was element 116’s temporary name until an official name was chosen by IUPAC.
+In 2012, IUPAC approved that element 116 should be named livermorium with the symbol Lv.

 The deputy director of Russia’s Joint Institute for Nuclear Research (JINR) initially wanted element 116’s name to be derived from Muscovy, in honor of the Moscow region.
 (3) Subsequently, the name livermorium was chosen to honor the work carried out by the scientists from the Lawrence Livermore National Laboratory in California in the discovery of the superheavy elements.